victormbogu1/Forensic-Examination-Project-Case-Study-Vicos/README.md

 ---

 #### Step 18 – Deleted evidence and exports
-You can find the evidence besides the evidence tree showing the files deleted from the suspect drive.
-We can see both the voting results sheet and emails; the emails are what the suspect used to communicate with his accomplices, but we intend to see the full content after the export.
+The evidence besides the evidence tree shows the files deleted from the suspect drive.
+Both the voting results sheet and emails; the emails are what the suspect used to communicate with his accomplices, but I intend to see the full content after the export.

 The files were exported from the disk image.
 File exported to the Case exhibition folders.